 education, training, rural development, materials development and technology

 (hey, sometimes even technology works; you are reading this on the web

 page are you not?).
 Most rewarding of all is watching all of the CIE members

 grow into leaders in their field and looking forward to continuing this

 relationship for many years into the future.

-Currently Center staff consists of Barbara Gravin Wilbur (BGW) and Naitian Wang.
-Barbara is the fiscal administrator and Naitian is the accountant on the Afghanistan Higher Education Project.
+Currently Center staff consists of Barbara Gravin Wilbur (BGW) and Sibyl Jayne.
+Barbara is the CIE fiscal administrator and Sibyl is the accountant for the University Support and Workforce Development Program.

 Yes, Barbara continues in her many roles at CIE.
 She is now located right across from 285 and next door to the very

 active Publications and Program Development room.
 BGW, fiscal administrator

 since 1985, looks hither and yon in search of sources and or mechanisms